BLOG GEAR & REVIEWS ABOUT & CONTACT

 The Process

 Travelling from Rio Gallegos, you arrive at the Argentinian facility, which is a large unmissable building.
 You can park out the front with a motorcycle.
-Inside you complete the formalities for existing Argentina - immigration and cancelling the Argentinian temporary import permit (TIP) for the motorcycle.
-They also give you a small slip of paper which you get stamped by immigrationand customs to show that you've completed those steps.
+Inside you complete the formalities for exiting Argentina - immigration and cancelling the Argentinian temporary import permit (TIP) for the motorcycle.
+They also give you a small slip of paper which you get stamped by immigration and customs to show that you've completed those steps.

 As with all Chilean land border crossings, there is a third step - making a declaration for Chilean Agricultural Customs.
 There is a paper form to do this, which you can pick up inside the border building.
 A better option is to do it online, either while you're waiting in line (there's free wifi available in both the Argentinian and Chilean buildings) or before you arrive.
 Once you've got your declaration completed, you can return to your vehicle and head to the final checkpoint.
 Here you show your completed declaration (paper or QR code) and stamped slip to the customs officer.
 Your vehicle may or may not be searched, at the discretion of the officer, and then you are sent on your way into Chile.